 8. Laissez Faire Manager

 Laid back?
-Laissez faire management style is for you.
-This type of management approach relies on having an enormous amount of trust and confidence in your team employees, while maintaining a care free, laid-back attitude.
+The laissez-faire management style is for you.
+This type of management approach relies on having an enormous amount of trust and confidence in your team employees while maintaining a carefree, laid-back attitude.

-Managers who practice laissez faire do not waste time or trouble themselves in micro-managing their staff members.
+Managers who practice laissez-faire do not waste time or trouble themselves in micro-managing their staff members.
 This freedom, in turn, gives employees the appreciation and power to work as they please.
-Results show more often than not, your workers will show more initiative when they have autonomy then if you were to dictate exactly what it was you needed them to do.
+Results show more often than not, your workers will show more initiative when they have autonomy than if you were to dictate exactly what it was you needed them to do.

 9. Affiliative Manager